We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 4. in front of the two witnesses hand write:

-To labour the point, Legal Consolidated Wills are designed for this.
+Legal Consolidated 3-Generation Testamentary Trust Wills are designed for this.

 However, if you do not have a Legal Consolidated Will then check to see if the Australian Will: